Hypoallergenic Formula: Everything You Need to Know

 Anaphylaxis

 Anaphylaxis is an extremely serious allergic reaction that comes on quickly, affects the whole body, and is potentially life-threatening.
 Signs of anaphylaxis include breathing difficulties, fainting, and swelling around the face.
-Thankfully, this type of allergic reaction is not common in infants, however, if you suspect your child is experiencing anaphylaxis, immediately seek medical attention.

 Extreme Fussiness